Vaishnav-Kanhirathingal/PassMark/README.md

 The app auto locks itself if pushed to recents.
 The locking has a delay set to ensure it wasn't user error (accidentally exiting the app just to re-enter instantly)

+[show auto lock screen unlocking via fingerprint]

-[show auto lock screen]
+[show auto lock screen unlocking via password]

 ### Settings

+The settings screen contains some preferences and some options.

+[settings screen]

-The settings screen contains some preferences and some options. the `enable fingerprint by default` enables fingerprint protection option for all passwords by default during creation.
+the `enable fingerprint by default` enables fingerprint protection option for all passwords by default during creation.
 Same is true for `Enable offline storage by default`.
 Change Password button can be used to change your password.

 [change password gif]

+this is a self retrying function.
+So, it will retry the step where an error occurs.

+[change password gif retrying]

 Logout option logs you out of your account without destroying your local passwords in the process.